NaeemBolchhi/torrentbd-theme-engine/README.md

 The script uses localStorage to save color values in the browser, and connects them with CSS variables to allow users to change any color as they please.
 It is a simple application, but the code might be crude.
 I'm still learning.

-## Downloads
+## Install

-You can download either the UserScript version or the Extension/Add-on version at your convenience.
+You can install either the UserScript version or the Extension/Add-on version at your convenience.
 UserScript version is updated first.

 [TamperMonkey](https://www.tampermonkey.net/) is needed to install the UserScript from GreasyFork.
 Other similar extensions may also work.